saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

 - It's often recommended to **not** use biometrics as they can be forcibly be taken from you while a password typically can't.

-- Cellibrite relies on your phone being in AFU mode which is After first unlock.
+- [Cellebrite](https://en.wikipedia.org/wiki/Cellebrite) relies on your phone
+  being in AFU mode which is After first unlock.

 **BFU**: Before First Unlock.
 This refers to the state right after a device restarts.
 Since you haven't entered your password yet, the system has not